aniqatc/playground/docs/widgets/02-calculator.md

 ## Features

-- Allows for basic to intermediate **arithmetic computations** utilizing the Mathjs library and custom methods for edge cases
+- Allows for basic to intermediate **arithmetic computations** utilizing the `expr-eval` library and custom methods for edge cases
 - Switch **calculator modes** to focus on calculations based on the mode selected (either graphing or scientific)
 - Displays **interactive function graphs** using the Function-Plot library
 - **History tracking** that can be toggled, cleared, or saved in a user's browser storage for future review